Azure/azure-powershell/src/Storage/Storage.Management/help/New-AzDataLakeGen2Item.md

 dir1/dir2/           True                                   application/octet-stream       2019-10-14 07:54:47Z                                 False      rwx--xrwx
 ```

-This command creates a folder with specified Permission, Umask, properties, and metadata
+This command creates a directory with specified Permission, Umask, properties, and metadata

 ### Example 2: Create(upload) a data lake file from a local source file, and the cmdlet runs in background
 ```